mozilla-services/tigerblood/README.md

 The `aws` exception module adds known AWS public IP subnets to the exception list, and are polled periodically.
 The `aws` module has no configuration options, and can be invoked by specifying `aws=` with no configuration parameter.

+## Authentication

+Tigerblood will authenticate requests using either Hawk style authentication, static API keys, or both.
+The `HAWK` and `APIKEY` configuration values can be used to control this behavior.
+With static API key authentication, the
+`TIGERBLOOD_APIKEY` header value should be set in the request.

 ## HTTP API